PREVIEW-Apple's war with Google heats up

 devices, one executive said the integration with Google's search

-engine provides a mapping service that is far more useful than a
+engine provides a mapping serving that is far more useful than a

 Google-based maps on its smartphones late last year, a move that